zorowangtt/phdthesis/source/11_chapter3_hp36_linearhomopolymer.md

 Interestingly, we observed a dependence of the cross-correlation effect on the secondary structure, with the α-helical regions showing less influence from cross-correlation.
 The reason for this observation is currently unclear and will be investigated further in future studies focusing on the secondary structure dependence of thermal transport in proteins.

-![Contribution factors with cross-correlation correction.See the caption to [@fig:heat_before]](figures/cross/heat-conductivity-after-corrected.jpeg){#fig:heat_after}
+![Contribution factors with cross-correlation correction.
+See the caption to [@fig:heat_before]](figures/cross/heat-conductivity-after-corrected.jpeg){#fig:heat_after}

 After incorporating the cross-correlation terms, all of the contribution factors decreased.
 The corrected contribution factors are shown in [@fig:heat_after], which exhibits similar patterns to [@fig:heat_before].
 The total intra-residue contribution was 0.75, approximately three times larger than the inter-residue contribution of 0.26.

-To validate the assumption of short-range cross-correlation, we also calculated the contribution factors for the second nearest cross-correlation between residue α and α+2 ($\xi_{\alpha, \alpha+2}$) using the same method described in @sec:method-cross-correlation.
+To validate the assumption of short-range cross-correlation, we also calculated the contributing factors for the second nearest cross-correlation between residue α and α+2 ($\xi_{\alpha, \alpha+2}$) using the same method described in @sec:method-cross-correlation.
 The total contribution factors due to the second nearest cross-correlation were 0.03, shown in @tbl:secondnearest, while that for the nearest cross-correlation was -0.62, shown in @tbl:nearest, indicating that the second nearest cross-correlation has a minimal impact on the overall heat current.

 | Residue($\alpha$)| Residue($\alpha+2$) | $\xi_{\alpha, \alpha+2}$ | $c^{\rm{cross}}(\alpha, \alpha+2)$ |